OSInside/kiwi/doc/source/working_with_kiwi/legacy_kiwi.rst

   and snapshots for consumer machines are provided as features of the distribution.
 SUSE as an example provides this via Rear (Relax-and-Recover) and snapshot based filesystems (btrfs+snapper).
-  Therefore the recovery feature offered in the legacy KIWI version will not be continued.
+  Therefore the recovery feature offered in the {kiwi-legacy} version will not be continued.

 Partition based install method in OEM install image The section :ref:`deployment_methods` describes the supported OEM installation procedures.
-The legacy KIWI version also provided a method to install an image based on the partitions of the OEM disk image.
+The {kiwi-legacy} version also provided a method to install an image based on the partitions of the OEM disk image.
   Instead of selecting one target disk to dump the entire image file to, the user selects target partitions.
 Target partitions could be located